 - In a clean mixing bowl, with the whisk attachment, beat the egg whites until foamy.
 Add the cream of tartar and beat at medium-high speed until soft peaks form.
 Gradually beat in the remaining 2 tablespoons sugar until stiff peaks form.
 See Note below.

-- Gently fold a small amount of egg whites (about ¼ cup) into the chocolate egg yolk mixture using a rubber spatula or whisk.
+- Gently fold a small amount of egg white mixture (about ¼ cup) into the chocolate egg yolk mixture using a rubber spatula or whisk.
 Once incorporated, fold in the remaining whites just until combined.
 Don’t over mix or the batter will deflate.

 Make the Whipped Cream